Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Implementation and Results

 \subsection{Deep Reinforcement Learning}

-We applied four kinds of initial state distributions: 1) centroids of the obtained 43 clusters, 2) random static poses, 3) nine initial poses applied in \cite{yang2020multi}, and 4) one lying pose.
-The learning curves are shown in Fig. \ref{fig:learning_curve}.
-The results are consistent with Fig. \ref{fig:ini_vs_exploring}, demonstrating that the proposed method can greatly improve the data efficiency.
+We applied six kinds of initial state distributions: \begin{enumerate}[leftmargin=*] \item Centroids of the obtained 43 clusters by K-Access (abbreviated to KA); \item Centroids of the obtained 33 clusters by K-Means++ based on the generalized Dunn's index $\nu 43$ \cite{bezdek1995cluster} (abbreviated to KM); \item Centroids of the obtained 14 clusters by weighted K-Means++ based on $\nu 43$ (abbreviated to WKM, gravity vector weighted by 2); \item Nine initial poses applied in \cite{yang2020multi} (abbreviated to 9-Pose); \item One lying pose (abbreviated to 1-Pose); \item Random static poses (abbreviated to RND). \end{enumerate}

+We demonstrate the proposed method can greatly improve the data efficiency, based on the learning curves for fall recovery using the same test samples shown in Fig. \ref{fig:learning_curve}.

-For robustness, agents are tested on another 500 static poses.
-There are 75 steps (3 seconds) per episode during the test, and the criterion of success is that the reward at 3 s is larger than 1.2.
+For robustness, agents of the best seeds were tested on another 500 static poses.
+There are 75 steps (3 seconds) per episode during the test.
 The performance scores are presented in Table \ref{tab:score}.
-It can be seen that the proposed method can be used to learn robust fall recovery policies with much fewer steps.
-Figure \ref{fig:recovery_examples} shows some of the test runs using the learned policy with our method.
+It can be seen that the proposed method can be used to learn robust fall recovery policies with 25\% fewer steps than other distributions.
+Test runs are shown in the accompanying video.
+Snapshots are in Fig. \ref{fig:snapshot}(a).